alibaba/GraphScope/docs/graphscope_positioning.md

 # The Product Positioning of GraphScope

 [GraphScope](./overview.md) is an open-source, cloud-native computing framework for a variety of graph workloads, including analytical processing, interactive querying and graph learning.
-But how GraphScope differs from many other graph products that offer similar functionalities?
-We elaborate in details.
+But how does GraphScope stand our among a bunch of graph products that offer similar functionalities?
+In summarize,
+- If you are searching for a scalable system for graph analytical processing, GraphScope may be your best option, with the state-of-the-art performance and a range of SDKs and programming interfaces.
+- If you are searching for a graph database for graph queries, and performance and scalability are your primary concerns rather than transaction guarantees, then GraphScope is a suitable platform.
+- If you are searching for a system that simultaneously offers various types of graph workloads, GraphScope is the ideal platform for high-performance and scalability.

+We elaborate in details in the following.

 ## Compare with Graph Databases
 Graph databases, such as [Neo4j](https://neo4j.com/), [JanusGraph](http://www.janusgraph.cn/) and [Nebula](https://www.nebula-graph.com.cn/),